amr080/docs-template/docs/user/xft-pools/intro-to-pools/index.md

 # Introduction to Pools

-This page explores the core concepts and terminology of Centrifuge's pools.
+This page explores the core concepts and terminology of XFT's pools.

-## Centrifuge pool
+## XFT pool

-A Centrifuge pool is an onchain structure that brings together asset issuers and investors.
-With a Centrifuge pool, issuers can finance real-world assets, including but not limited to consumer finance, real estate, or U.S. treasuries onchain via the investment of crypto investors and DeFi protocols.
-They do this by tokenizing their financial assets into non-fungible tokens (NFTs) and using these NFTs as collateral in their Centrifuge pool.
+A XFT pool is an onchain structure that brings together asset issuers and investors.
+With a XFT pool, issuers can finance real-world assets, including but not limited to consumer finance, real estate, or U.S. treasuries onchain via the investment of crypto investors and DeFi protocols.
+They do this by tokenizing their financial assets into non-fungible tokens (NFTs) and using these NFTs as collateral in their XFT pool.

 ### Revolving pool

-Centrifuge pools are set up as "revolving pools".
+XFT pools are set up as "revolving pools".
 Revolving pools allow investors to lock investments and redemptions at any point in time.
 A decentralized solver mechanism matches investments and redemptions with the liquidity in the pool and ensures that certain risk metrics remain intact.
 This ensures that issuers have a constant source of liquidity while investors can flexibly invest and redeem.

-## Entities involved in Centrifuge pools
+## Entities involved in XFT pools

 ### Issuer

-The legal entity (a special purpose vehicle - "SPV") that "holds" the assets, draws down the financing from Centrifuge, issues tranche tokens in return for investments, and manages the pool.
+The legal entity (a special purpose vehicle - "SPV") that "holds" the assets, draws down the financing from XFT, issues tranche tokens in return for investments, and manages the pool.

 ### Asset originator

 The asset originator originates real-world assets and pledges these to the issuer in return for financing.
 For some pools, asset originators set up a dedicated SPV to act as their issuer.
-For other pools, an issuer can also have several different asset originators originating assets for a Centrifuge pool.
+For other pools, an issuer can also have several different asset originators originating assets for a XFT pool.

 ### Investors

 Investors provide the liquidity that issuers use to finance assets and in return earn yield.
-For every Centrifuge pool, investors can invest in pool tranche tokens which represent their stake in that tranche.
+For every XFT pool, investors can invest in pool tranche tokens which represent their stake in that tranche.
 These tranches represent a tiered investment structure with different tranches common in traditional finance — see below.

 ## Tranche tokens

-### Centrifuge's tranches
+### XFT's tranches

 Investors usually have different risk preferences.
 Some investors feel comfortable with bearing higher risks if they expect higher returns.
 Many other investors are content with relatively stable returns knowing they are at less risk of losing part or all of their investment.

-This is why Centrifuge pools come with optionality of one to five tranches.
+This is why XFT pools come with optionality of one to five tranches.
 The typical set up is a two tranche system: a senior token with a stable return and a more volatile junior token.
 The issuer sets the name of these tokens.
 Senior tokens offer a stable return protected against defaults by a junior buffer.

 ### Senior token